 CATALINA is one of only a few restaurants in Sydney whose kitchen remains open from midday to late.
-Diners are welcome all day (full menu available).
+Diners are welcome all day (bar menu available between 3-6pm).
 A wonderful a la carte dining location, perfect for personal and business celebrations of all kinds, small or large.
 The Catalina dining room is a wonderful indoor/outdoor space with stunning unobstructed views of Shark Island, Harbour ferries, windsurfers, sailing boats, and seaplanes in Rose Bay - with food to match.
 Resident pelicans visit every afternoon hoping for remnants of the premium quality fish.

 PROFILE BY BEST RESTAURANTS

 It's hard to focus elsewhere as the floor to ceiling windows draw your eyes to the huge expanse of water in front.
 The beautiful view is of historic significance; the site was home to Sydney's first international airport in the 1930s, when overseas flights were a novelty and seaplanes were the only way to traverse the globe.
 The water is still home to a collection of seaplanes, however the empire class flying boats that originally graced the harbour are no longer around, and the only Catalina in site is the restaurant.